Nkanziii/EMI-Assessment-25-26/README.md

 # Introduction

  This project explores how news cycles shape a collective emotional and political state.
 Especially for ethnic minority groups in the western society.
-As someone who has dual nationality and is originally from Iran, with the current state of the world I have seen how the news has such a big emotionaly impact on my family and other Iranian British citizens.
+As someone who has dual nationality and is originally from Iran, with the current state of the world I have seen how the news has such a big emotionally impact on my family and other Iranian British citizens.
 Especially when we still have family and people we love in our home country that are living under bomb strikes and terror, with out the peace of mind that their government is protecting them, or with a route to escape.

- The objective was to builf a pipeline that makes that emotional undercurrent visible, turing live headlines into an abstract visual signal, interpreted completly by the model dependent on the prompts i give for each emotion.
+ The objective was to build a pipeline that makes that emotional undercurrent visible, turning live headlines into an abstract visual signal, interpreted completely by the model dependent on the prompts i give for each emotion.
  Using ML to interrogate/expose a process, not just automate a task.